19Kuschel90/MoveTo/README.md

 Configuration file must be in the same folder the exe

-When not working, re-form the program.
+When not working, re build the program.